scds/rdm-best-practices/topics/2-organization-and-documentation.md

 - Would you have information about when/where/how the data was collected?
 - Have you ever gone to analyze data or publish a paper only to find that some critical piece of information was not recorded, or you don't remember where you wrote it down?

-This is all really important to consider, especially these days, because journals are increasingly thinking about research reproducibility.
-Good documentation and organization helps research reliability, validity, and integrity.
-It helps you understand what you did--so you can do it again in the future, so you can write about your research more quickly, and gives you a record of what decisions you made and why.
+Good documentation and organization helps research reliability, validity, reproducibility, and integrity.

 ## Research Project Management